cilvrRG/DeepLearn-Theory/README.md

 ##Information
 **Thursdays at 5pm**, Center for Data Science, NYU.
 60 5th ave, 6th floor, **Room 606**
 ##Logistics
-The goal is that each week a designated person will present a selected paper, and possibly a bit of the mathematical context that is required to address it.
+The goal is that each week a designated person(s) will present a selected paper, and possibly a bit of the mathematical context that is required to address it.

 ##Tentative List of Topics: